jpeacock/Task-Management-App/README.md

 - React components could be better separated to keep it more DRY.
 At the moment the edit and add states use very similar forms.
 - Dockerize everything to make it easier to spin up.
 - Sorting has some wonkiness.
 It doesn't toggle sort directions when you click the headers a second time.
 Ironing out that logic would help.
+- There's no env config used.
+I hard coded values for my local PostgreSQL instance, but in a real world scenario these would be out of the repo.